-Once again designer Marc Lombard contributed the naval architecture and exterior styling, which he describes as "simple, powerful, sea-going and refined", while Darnet Design was brought on board to create the yacht's interior décor, which prominently features oak and walnut woodwork.
+Designer Marc Lombard styled NDS Evolution's naval architecture and exterior styling, which he described as "simple, powerful, sea-going and refined", while Darnet Design was brought on board to create the yacht's interior décor, which prominently features oak and walnut woodwork.

 The aluminium hull, composite superstructure and limited use of teak decking set the tone for a lightweight, high-performance yacht, which is backed up by the choice of furniture on board.
 The end result is an overall displacement of just 56 tonnes.

 Accommodation is for up to nine guests split across four cabins, including two doubles, two twins and a main deck master cabin — a rare feature among yachts of this size.
 JFA has given this space direct access to the foredeck, creating an ideal owner’s retreat away from prying eyes.
-Meanwhile, the crew quarters allows the JFA Long Island 85 to accommodate a staff of up to two people and a lifting platform on the transom can be used to launch the 4.8 metre tender.
+Meanwhile, the crew quarters accommodate a staff of up to two people and a lifting platform on the transom can be used to launch the 4.8 metre tender.

 Convivial spaces are also plentiful, with a large cockpit complete with an al fresco dining area, a bar and sunpads.
 Moving inside and the saloon is split into a portside dining area and a bar to starboard.